 On this 8-day adventure, experience every facet of Costa Rica's culture, from food to national museums, native people, and even wildlife.
 Starting and ending in San José, the itinerary includes a visit to a coffee plantation, immersing with one of the country's last indigenous tribes, and opportunities to explore by land and sea.

 Discover Costa Rica's natural wonders on this eight-day adventure around the country's volcanoes, hot springs, cloud forests, coral reefs, and beaches.
 Spot sloths in the wild and soak in hot springs in Arenal before continuing to Monteverde for a cloud forest hike, a guided nature walk, and a visit to a coffee farm.
 Finally, you'll boat, snorkel, hike, and swim in the pristine wilderness of Manuel Antonio National Park.

 The jewel of Central America, Costa Rica offers everything—cities, beaches, and many unique ecosystems to explore.
-This itinerary encompasses the country’s most spectacular landscapes, plus an opportunity to savor the culture of local villages and capital city.
+This itinerary encompasses the country's most spectacular landscapes, plus an opportunity to savor the culture of local villages and the capital city.
 Hike near a volcano, experience world-class bird-watching, snorkel with sea turtles, and more.

 Spend an unforgettable honeymoon in Costa Rica on this nine-day trip that mixes adrenaline-rushing adventure with plenty of beach relaxation.
 You'll explore the jungle, go rafting and horseback riding, go snorkeling on the coast, and more on this whirlwind getaway.